derzz/nes-dev/README.md

-# Nes Emulator
-This project was made in Rust and emulates the Nintendo Entertainment System including the CPU(MOS Technology 6502), PPU, and APU.

-At the moment, the MOS 6502 CPU is complete.
-Running this specific version of the repository can let the user play a game of Snake from this cpu.

-This is currently a work in progress and may encounter bugs.

-## Running the Emulator
+# Snake on 6502 CPU
+- This branch is meant to keep the snake emulation as it requires specific memory mappings.
+The source code can be found [here](https://gist.github.com/wkjagt/9043907)

-## Pictures
+## Run
+- Run `cargo install && cargo run` and you should be able to play a nice game of Snake!